whatsinport

 The sole official language of Malaysia is Malay (Bahasa Malaysia).
 English is also taught in schools and widely spoken in the cities although in rural areas a little Malay will come in handy.

-Broadband Internet is available in most hotels, internet cafes, and some restaurants and cafes.
+Broadband Internet is available in most hotels, cafes which offer free WiFi for customers, and some restaurants and cafes.
 Both cable broadband and wireless broadband (available in hot spots areas such as Starbucks and McDonald's) are available.

 Emergency numbers All type of emergency 999; From mobile phone - 999 or 112